searxng/searxng/docs/admin/engines/sql-engines.rst

      query_str: ...

-By default, the engines use the ``key-value`` template for displaying results / see :origin:`simple <searx/templates/simple/result_templates/key-value.html>` theme.
+By default, the engines use the ``key-value`` template for displaying results / see :origin:`simple <searx/templates/result_templates/key-value.html>`.
 If you are not satisfied with the original result layout, you can use your own template, set ``result_template`` attribute to ``{template_name}`` and place the templates at::

-  searx/templates/{theme_name}/result_templates/{template_name}
+  searx/templates/result_templates/{template_name}

 If you do not wish to expose these engines on a public instance, you can still add them and limit the access by setting ``tokens`` as described in section